 - Cutting the HTV:

-- Cut the HTV elements using a vinyl cutter.
-Weed the excess vinyl, leaving only the design elements.
+Here is the HTV elements that are done being cut with a vinyl cutter.
+Weed the extra vinyl, leaving the design.

 - Layering and Pressing:

-- Position the DTF transfer on the fabric and press according to the manufacturer’s instructions.
+Place the DTF transfer on the t-shirt and then press it, to finish it based on the tutorial.

 Tips for Best Results